Lab 6: Visualizing categorical data with D3

 First, even our data does not know what it is — it does not include any labels, but only random quantities.

-D3 allows us to specify more complex data, such as an array of objects:
+D3 allows us to specify more complex data, such as an array of objects.
+Let’s change our data variable from a simple array of numbers to a more interesting array of objects:

 let data = [